mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 See the Nose Insert Pack; the tail is the same.

-### Ski binding inserts
+### Generic binding inserts

-Inserts for skis can be specified at three locations: Toe, Center or Heel.
+Inserts for skis, snowboards, and splitboards can be specified at three locations: Toe (Nose), Center or Heel (Tail).
-These keywords could also be used to make user defined insert patterns for any other purpose on skis or boards (e.g. splitboard inserts?).

-Ski binding insert functionality uses a JSON `array` to specify the position of the center of each insert.
-The positions are defined as offsets from a reference point (either the boot toe, center, or heel).
-Offsets are specified in cm along the ski towards the tail (x) or across the ski to the left (y).
+Insert locations are specified using a JSON `array` to specify the position of the center of each insert.
+The positions are defined as offsets from a reference point which differs depending on the type of board being built:

+* For skis, the `toe` and `heel` are relative to the setback and the `--bindingdist` parameter, while the `center` is relative to the center of the effective edge.

+* For snowboards, the `nose` and `tail` are relative to the setback and reference stance.

+* For splitboards, the `nose` and `tail` are relative to the setback and reference stance, while the `center` is relative to the true center of the board.
+This allows the touring insert pack to be centered over the balance point of the board independent of the other parameters.

+All offsets are specified in cm along the board towards the tail (x) or across the board from left to right (y).

 A JSON `array` consists of a series of comma seperated rows, each enclosed in curly brackets `{row}`, and the whole array enclosed in square brackets `[.....]`.
-For all the ski binding definition arrays each row contains comma seperated "x" and "y" parameters specifying the coordinates of an individual insert `"x": number, "y": number`.
+For all the binding definition arrays each row contains comma seperated "x" and "y" parameters specifying the coordinates of an individual insert `"x": number, "y": number`.

-#### Toe
+#### Toe/Nose

+The name can be `toe` or `nose` depending on preference.
+For clarity, skis typically use `toe` while snowboards and splitboards typically use `nose`.

 "toe":
 \[
   {"x": `number`,   "y": `number`},